Amazon delivery drivers enter Florida home uninvited -- two days in a row

 The next day a different delivery driver wandered around in his foyer for a few minutes, dropped off a package and left.

-Amazon's package delivery service, called Amazon Flex, is similar to Uber -- regular people can sign up to be delivery drivers and make up to $25 per hour.
+The drivers weren't associated with the Amazon Key service.
+They were part of Amazon's package delivery service called Amazon Flex, which is similar to Uber -- regular people can sign up to be delivery drivers and make up to $25 per hour.
 Lentini told WFLA that he is considering using UPS and FedEx in the future instead.

 Amazon did not immediately respond to a request for comment.